“Beautiful and graceful, varied and enchanting, small but approachable, butterflies lead you to the sunny side of life.

 • short flower tubes

 Short flower tubes allow butterflies to enter the nectar with their proboscis.
 For open, sunny fields, nectar-producing plants should be planted, as most species of humans seldom feed on plants in the shade.
 Many caterpillars are eaters challenging.
 They focus on just one or two species of plants.
-The giant swallowtail butterfly caterpillar feeds on just two native plant foods-Northern prickly ash and hops fruit in the northeastern and mid-Atlantic states.
+The giant swallowtail butterfly caterpillar feeds on just two native plants foods-Northern prickly ash and hops fruit in the northeastern and mid-Atlantic states.
 Others are going to feed on a number of deciduous trees including red-spotted violet.

 Food usually consists of adult butterfly sweet fluids, such as nectar flowers that provide energy.
 Most flowers have more nectar, and more stunning are the butterflies.
 Various flowers and floral arrangements are also often more appealing.
 Most animals consume honeydew, plant sap, rotting fruit, and even dung from birds.